talmolab/sleap/develop/_sources/guides/index.md

 {ref}`remote-inference` when you trained models and you want to run inference on a different machine using a **command-line interface**.

-{ref}`bonsai` when you want to analyze the trained SLEAP model to visualize the poses, centroids and identities for further analysis.

 ```{toctree}
 :hidden: true
 :maxdepth: 2